 - Mood swings – As gradual changes to the brain occur, you might notice more frequent and sudden mood changes.

-- Bursts of hyperactivity followed by episodes of depression – The initial cocaine high produces extreme hyperactivity in people.
+- Bursts of hyperactivity followed by episodes of depression – The initial cocaine-high produces extreme hyperactivity in people.
 However, those who have already built up a tolerance will only experience a brief high, followed by long bouts of depression.
 This is also referred to as ‘coming down’.

 - Isolation – Addiction causes people to disconnect from those around them.
-They prefer to stay away from others in order to use cocaine undisturbed.

 Short-term effects of cocaine addiction

 The symptoms of cocaine addiction become more noticeable when the person has been using for a long period of time.
-However, there are more immediate symptoms that could imply that your loved one is suffering with addiction rather than engaging in occasional use.
+However, there are more immediate symptoms that could imply that your loved one is suffering from addiction rather than engaging in occasional use.
 These can include: